Unified synthetic Ricci curvature lower bounds for Riemannian and sub-Riemannian structures: Vector-valued gauge functions

 such that, if $r,R \in K_0$ lie along the same direction, it holds

 As a consequence, the following doubling estimate for gauge balls holds: there exists a constant $C_0 = C_{1/2,0}>0$ such that

 \end{enumerate} \end{theorem}

-The local total boundedness for gauge balls (Proposition \ref{prop:number-of-butt}) holds with verbatim the same statement and proof in case of a vector-valued gauge function (replacing $\sfG$ by $|\sfG|$ in its statement and its proof).
+The estimate on the maximal number of disjoint gauge balls (Proposition \ref{prop:number-of-butt}) holds with verbatim the same statement and proof in case of a vector-valued gauge function (replacing $\sfG$ by $|\sfG|$ in its statement and its proof).